+At Terra Nova Center, the Sweat Lodge is offered as a sacred spiritual ceremony.
 The Sweat Lodge is held by Yona FrenchHawk, a Cherokee Wisdom Keeper, who carries this work with humility, reverence, and responsibility.
-The ceremony is held in the Cherokee way of living and doing things in a good way—with respect for the Ancestors, Mother Earth, Spirit, and community.
+The ceremony is held in the Cherokee tradition with respect for the Ancestors, Mother Earth, Spirit, and community.

 When you come to the lodge, you are stepping into a living prayer space.
 Guests are asked to arrive with presence, respect, and an openness to being part of a shared ceremonial container.